Sailing for Scouts

 - In the fall of 2019, Scouts Canada made changes to several Standards which now precludes Beavers from participating in sailing programs.

-- Per Scouts Canada, there are many exciting adventures for the younger youth to look forward to in Cub Scouts and older sections.
+- From Scouts Canada "there are many exciting adventures for the younger youth to look forward to in Cub Scouts and older sections."

 Do we need a membership at the sailing club to take sailing courses?